 Oh man, in Japan, it's like Beatlemania when I step off the plane...

 So, um, to get back to the question, what's your legacy?

-Dennis Morris: PiL - First Issue to Metal Box is on at the ICA, London from 22nd March to 15th May 2016.
+Dennis Morris: PiL—First Issue to Metal Box is showing at the ICA in London from March 22 to May 15.